-There are a number of thoughtful design features that add to the liveability factor.
+Several thoughtful design features add to the liveability factor.
 The StratoSpire has two vents on top where the trekking poles support it, and another vent at each of the vertical corners that are supported by carbon fiber shunts.
 The result is excellent ventilation that effectively prevents most condensation.
 One tester boiled water for coffee and oatmeal every morning and again for tea at night.
 He forgot the lid to his pot, so there was plenty of steam inside the tent, creating an ideal scenario for condensation, and still, there was none.
 The poles, like those of the Gossamer Gear One and the Zpacks Duplex, are on the outside of the floor and bug netting instead of the center of the living space like the Black Diamond Beta Light.
 There are mesh pockets on either side, so finding your phone or headlamp in the dark is no problem.

 This tent isn't massive, but it will comfortably accommodate two, or one person with a lot of gear or a canine friend.

 The entire package including the floor and bug netting, stuff sack, six stakes (2.3 oz for six!), and the short carbon fiber struts weighs 1.75 pounds or 28 ounces.
-Remove the floor and bug netting (this is super easy thanks to adjustable clip-in points) and you save an additional 11.5 ounces.
+Remove the floor and bug netting (this is super easy thanks to adjustable clip-in points), and you save an additional 11.5 ounces.

 The StatoSpire is lighter than the Black Diamond Beta Light, which doesn't have a floor or bug netting.
 The Zpacks Duplex is about 6.4 oz lighter and probably a better choice for through hikers traveling alone without a lot of gear.
 If you're in the backcountry with climbing, photography, or hunting equipment, the StratoSpire Li is better for you and all your stuff.
 For the most space available in the ultralight category, check out the Hyperlight Mountain Gear Ultamid2 or the less expensive Black Diamond Mega Lite.
 Each of these tents fits four, or a ton of gear.

 This a very adaptable tent.
 It's easy to remove the floor and bug net thanks to the clip-in points.
 TarpTents offers a smorgasbord of purchasing options for this modular tarp shelter.
 There is the option of a solid interior instead of mesh for cold weather, and also a "sidecar" interior option to turn one of the vestibules into a floored, bug net enclosed area for small kids or dogs.
 Don't want to carry trekking poles?
-Tarptents offer a pair of four ounce foldable aluminum poles.
+Tarptents offer a pair of four-ounce foldable aluminum poles.

-This isn't a freestanding tent.
+This model isn't a freestanding tent.
 You'll need solid stake-out or tie-down points to set it up.
-The Zpacks Duplex offers a flexible pole option that makes the Duplex almost freestanding and makes it easier to set up places where it's difficult to secure a tent to the ground, such as granite slabs.
-Ultralight tarps like the Hyperlight Mountain Gear Square Flat Tarp are the most adaptable, since they can be set up in countless configurations depending on your anchor options.
+The Zpacks Duplex offers a flexible pole option that makes the Duplex almost freestanding and makes it easier to set up places where it's challenging to secure a tent to the ground, such as granite slabs.
+Ultralight tarps like the Hyperlight Mountain Gear Square Flat Tarp are the most adaptable, since they can be set up in many configurations depending on your anchor options.
 Bring along some extra cord, and you'll be able to take advantage of larger rocks, trees, and other tie-down points, making the Stratospire even more adaptable.